genome-spy/genome-spy/docs/basic-concepts/tracks.md

 is shown (there are a few exceptions, though).

 Hovering the gene symbols with mouse fetches gene summary information from RefSeq and displays it in a tooltip.
-Pressing the right mouse button on a gene symbol opens a context-menu that provides shortcuts to certain databases for further information about the gene.
+Clicking the right mouse button on a gene symbol opens a context-menu that provides shortcuts to certain databases for further information about the gene.